Luke Pollard MP Member of Parliament for Plymouth Sutton and Devonport

 APPG for Armed Forces

 Role: Vice-Chair, with special responsibility for the Royal Navy and the Royal Marines

 Luke is the son of a Plymouth Submariner.
 He knows how important a strong defence is for Plymouth and for the UK.
 Luke has already called for more frigates for our Royal Navy and campaigned against cuts to the military.
 The Royal Marines are an integral part of Plymouth’s past, present and future.
 Plymouth is the Royal Navy’s spiritual home, and it has the largest Naval base in Western Europe.
 This role will help him to scrutinise government further, and provide a vital link between Devonport and law-makers.

 APPG for the Great South West

-Luke was clear in the election campaign that Plymouth needs a new train line.
+Since elected in 2017, Luke has been clear that Plymouth needs a new train line.
 The South West’s transport links are precarious and underfunded – Luke is keen to work with other local MPs to demand the investment we need.